trustfractal/did_registry_demo/README.md

 <details>
   <summary>👁 Step-by-step demonstration</summary>

-TODO get this out into its own JS file to make it less tedious?
+TODO get this out into its own JS file to make it less tedious? 🫥

 </details>

-#### Using client-side JavaScript

 ### Require KYC approval

-- Create a mintable ERC20 token, and require its mint function to be called by KYC-approved addresses
+An example use case of Fractal's DID Registry list presence is checking wether a user has passed KYC, and if they're of a particular residency or citizenship.

 Here's a stripped down version of what that could look like: